nmussy/javascript/README.md

     };
     ```

   - Virgule finale supplémentaire : **Nope.** Cela peut poser des problèmes avec IE6/7 et IE9 en mode Quirks.
-De plus, certaines implémentations de ES3 aujoutaient la longueur sa longueur à un tableu s'il avait une virgule finale supplémentaire.
+De plus, certaines implémentations de ES3 aujoutaient sa longueur à un tableu s'il avait une virgule finale supplémentaire.
 Cela fut clarifié dans ES5 ([source](http://es5.github.io/#D)):

   > Edition 5 clarifies the fact that a trailing comma at the end of an ArrayInitialiser does not add to the length of the array.
 This is not a semantic change from Edition 3 but some implementations may have previously misinterpreted this.